corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 #### Security
 - **pre-signed URL v.s. public URL**
 	- The former contains a signature that carries the user's credentials in the URL, which is inherited from the permissions of the user that generated the URL for GET/PUT.
+	- S3 Pre-Signed URLs are temporary URLs that you generate to grant time-limited access to some actions in your S3 bucket.
 - **Policies
 	- Explicit DENY in an IAM Policy will take precedence over an S3 bucket policy.
 	- User-based